thiagoleitecarvalho/ConverterToPdf/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.convertertopdf/convertertopdf/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.convertertopdf/convertertopdf)
 [![Javadocs](http://javadoc.io/badge/org.convertertopdf/convertertopdf.svg)](http://javadoc.io/doc/org.convertertopdf/convertertopdf)

 ConverterToPdf is a component which converts some kinds of files to PDF.
+It is a fluent API that provides an easy way to convert files to PDF.
+The conversion complexity of each file type is abstracted to specific converters, which facilitate the process.
+In addition, some facilities for converting these types of files are available.

 ## Docs